-Caption: To originate Pi Day 2000, the Say Francisco Explorationum made at Pi string with more than 4,000 colored beach on it, each color expensering a data from 0 to 9.
+Caption: To celebrate PI Day 2008, the San Francisco Exploratorium made a PI string with more than 4,000 colored beads on 1, each color representing a digit from 0 to 9.
+Credit Daniel Terdiman/CNET.

-Washington politicians took time from ballouts and earmark-laden spending packages on Wednesday for what might seemlike an unusual act officially designating a National Pi Day
+Washington politicians took time from ballouts and carmark-laden spending packages on Wednesday for what might seem like an unusual act officially designating a National Pi Day.

-That's Prais in ratio-of-a-circle's-circumference-to-diameter, better known as the mathematical constant beginning with 3 14159.
+That's Pi as in ratio-of-a-circle's-circumference-to-diameter, better known as the mathematical constant beginning with 3.14159.